therealpeterpython/remembot/README.md

 Now you can add the bot to your group or start a privat conversation with him.
 That's all!

+## Features
+You can use the main programm on every platform with python support.
+If you use it on linux you can also use the auto_starter.sh.
+This is a script checks if your bot is running and starts it if necessary.

 ## Commands
 The most important command is `/add`.
 You can add 4 different types of dates: